 Exhibit 15.5 The correct method of Execution of work by strictly following the specification for Sizes of stones as described in Annexure 7.1.

-Exhibit 15.6 Alternative Correct, Method of Execution of Random Rubble Masonry using stones, of size as prescribed in Annexure 7.1 sand for stone masonry work must be screened otherwise it will be very difficult to get the uniform size of joints.
+Exhibit 15.6 Alternative Correct, Method of Execution of Random Rubble Masonry using stones, of size as prescribed in Annexure 7.1

 Random Rubble Masonry brought to Course.